mol68/datasciencecoursera-2/README.md

 datasciencecoursera
 ===================

-This repository is for Data Scientist course from courser.
+This repository is for Data Scientist course from coursera.

+## This is a markdown file